-This page will serve as a hub to direct Montclair Local readers to our most up-to-date news coverage of the COVID-19 situation, as well as to offer links to statewide and national resources for the latest information.
+This page will serve as a hub to direct Montclair Local readers to our most recent news coverage of the COVID-19 situation, as well as to offer links to statewide and national resources for the latest information.
 It will be updated as news develops.
-This page was most recently updated Wednesday, April 8, at 5:05 p.m.

-The New York/New Jersey area is dealing with an ongoing outbreak of the novel coronavirus COVID-19, with 47,437 cases and 1,504 deaths confirmed in New Jersey — including 193 cases in Montclair, resulting in 20 deaths — as of Wednesday afternoon, April 8.
+The New York/New Jersey area is dealing with an ongoing outbreak of the novel coronavirus COVID-19, with more than 131,000 cases and 8,500 deaths confirmed in New Jersey — including 382 cases in Montclair, resulting in 44 deaths — as of Wednesday afternoon, May 6.

 Montclair’s municipal buildings, schools, public library, and parks and recreation facilities have all closed.
 Statewide regulations have indefinitely closed bars and restaurants, gyms, movie theaters, and all other non-essential businesses, while residents are asked not to travel between the hours of 8 p.m. and 5 a.m.
 No gatherings are permitted anywhere in the state.

 A full day-by-day timeline of Montclair Local’s coverage since the pandemic began is available here.
 Below is all of Montclair Local’s coverage posted in the last week:

 Wednesday, May 6: 131,890 cases statewide, 382 cases in Montclair; 8,552 deaths statewide, 44 deaths in Montclair

 - Gov. Murphy announces that New Jersey’s state-of-emergency order will be extended into June, as the state continues to maintain its current level of “war footing.”

 - A Montclair High School graduate living in Kentucky, where he lives and works as a doctor, returned home to help fight COVID-19 at a New York City hospital.